aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 ### Port settings

 :::tip Default port settings
-The section below describes the default port settings used by the validators, validator fullnodes and public fullnodes.
-If you override these ports in your node config, be sure to change the ports in the section below accordingly.
+The recommendations described below assume the default port settings used by validators, validator fullnodes and public fullnodes.
+If you have changed the default port settings, then you should adjust the recommendations accordingly.
 :::

 For the Validator: